-We will adopt, subject to shareholder approval, the 2021 Incentive Award Plan, or the 2021 Plan, under which we may grant cash and equity incentive awards to eligible employees and other service providers in order to attract, motivate and retain the talent for which we compete.
+Our board of directors adopted, and our sole shareholder approved, the 2021 Incentive Award Plan, or the 2021 Plan, under which we may grant cash and equity incentive awards to eligible employees and other service providers (including our directors) in order to attract, motivate and retain the talent for which we compete.
 The material terms of the 2021 Plan are summarized below.
-The 2021 Plan will be filed as an exhibit to the registration statement of which this prospectus is a part.
+The 2021 Plan is filed as an exhibit to the registration statement of which this prospectus is a part.

 Eligibility and Administration.
 Our employees, consultants and directors, and the employees and consultants of our parents and affiliates, will be eligible to receive awards under the 2021 Plan.
-Following our initial public offering, the 2021 Plan will be administered by our board of directors with respect to awards to non-employee directors and by our compensation committee with respect to other participants, each of which may delegate its duties and responsibilities to committees of our directors and/or officers (referred to collectively as the "plan administrator" below), subject to certain limitations that may be imposed under the 2021 Plan, Section 16 of the Exchange Act, and/or stock exchange rules, as applicable.
+Following our initial public offering, the 2021 Plan will be administered by our board of directors, which may delegate its duties and responsibilities to committees of our directors and/or officers (referred to collectively as the "plan administrator" below), subject to certain limitations that may be imposed under the 2021 Plan, Section 16 of the Exchange Act, and/or stock exchange rules, as applicable.
 The plan administrator will have the authority to make all determinations and interpretations under, prescribe all forms for use with, and adopt rules for the administration of, the 2021 Plan, subject to its express terms and conditions.
 The plan administrator will also set the terms and conditions of all awards under the 2021 Plan, including any vesting and vesting acceleration conditions.

 Limitation on Awards and Shares Available.
-A total of shares of our Class A common stock will initially be available for issuance under the 2021 Plan.
-The number of shares initially available for issuance will be increased by an annual increase on January 1 of each calendar year beginning in 2022 and ending in and including 2031, equal to the lesser of (A) % of the shares of our Class A common stock outstanding on the final day of the immediately preceding calendar year and (B) a smaller number of shares as determined by our board of directors.
-No more than shares of Class A common stock may be issued under the 2021 Plan upon the exercise of incentive stock options.
+Such number of shares of our Class A common stock will initially be reserved for issuance under the 2021 Plan as is equal to the greater of (A) 6% of the shares of our outstanding Class A common stock after giving effect to the closing of this offering (calculated on an "as-converted" basis taking into account any and all securities (including interests in the Operating Company) convertible into, or exercisable, exchangeable, or redeemable for, Class A common stock pursuant to the limited liability company agreement of the Operating Company, without regard to any timing, vesting or other restrictions on conversion, exercise, exchange or redemption contained therein and assuming no redemptions for cash), and (B) 6,600,000 shares.
+The number of shares initially available for issuance will be increased by an annual increase on January 1 of each calendar year beginning in 2022 and ending in and including 2031, equal to the lesser of (A) 2% of the shares of our Class A common stock outstanding on the final day of the immediately preceding calendar year (calculated on an "as-converted" basis taking into account any and all securities (including interests in the Operating Company) convertible into, or exercisable, exchangeable, or redeemable for, Class A common stock pursuant to the limited liability company agreement of the Operating Company, without regard to any timing, vesting or other restrictions on conversion, exercise, exchange or redemption contained therein and assuming no redemptions for cash) and (B) a smaller number of shares as determined by our board of directors.
+No more than 20,000,000 shares of Class A common stock may be issued under the 2021 Plan upon the exercise of incentive stock options.
 Shares available under the 2021 Plan may be authorized but unissued shares, shares purchased on the open market or treasury shares.